-Although the report indicates that the bluffs will continue to retreat and additional bluff failures are possible, there is no specific evidence that the home itself is jeopardy.
-The closest portion of the residence is approximately 9 feet from the bluff edge.
-Thus, in this particular case, section 30235 of the Coastal Act does not require that the Commission approve a shoreline altering device.
-However, although the applicant may not have demonstrated at this time that the residence is in jeopardy, failure to fill the sea caves will perpetuate the risk of future bluff failures that could threaten the existing structure, resulting in requests for construction of far more massive upper and lower bluff protection than the proposed project.
+Although the report indicates that the bluffs will continue to retreat and additional bluff failures are possible, there is no evidence that the home itself is in jeopardy.
+The residence is set back approximately 24-25 feet from the bluff edge, which indicates that very little upper bluff erosion has occurred since the home was constructed in 1995 with a 25-foot bluff top setback.
+Thus, in this particular case, Section 30235 of the Coastal Act does not require that the Commission approve a shoreline altering device.
+Nevertheless, although the residence may not be in jeopardy at this time, failure to fill the sea caves will perpetuate the risk of future bluff failures that could threaten the existing structure, resulting in requests for construction of far more massive upper and lower bluff protection than the proposed project.

 The subject seacave is somewhat different in nature than other seacave projects approved in Solana Beach in the past due to the extensive size of the cave and the proposed fill.
-The subject seacave fill is 45-feet wide, 16-feet high, and up to 13-feet deep.
+The subject seacave fill is 30 feet wide, 12 feet high and up to 7 feet deep.
 Typically, seacaves fill projects in this area have involved more traditionally "cave-shaped" sites, where the cave is significantly deeper than it is wide or high.
 The nature of the subject seacave more closely resembles bluff undercutting than a typical "cave".